-The Enjoy Nature range offers a multitude of natural products that are suitable for building a relationship of trust during the adjustment period and as an incentive for playing and exploring behavior.
+The Enjoy Nature range offers a variety of natural products that are suitable for building trust during the habituation period and as an incentive for play and exploration behaviour.

-Check the animal's health daily, regularly checking the incisors, anogenital area and coat.
+Check the health of the animal daily, regularly check the incisors, the anogenital area and the coat.
 A weight check should be done once a week.

 INDICATIONS OF DISEASE

-Weight loss, less food and water intake, altered droppings and urination behavior as well as a shaggy coat are among others indications of a disease.
+Weight loss, less intake of food and water, altered defecation and urination behavior as well as a shaggy coat are, among other things, indications of a disease.

 To determine the cause and treatment, a veterinarian should be consulted as soon as possible.
-If the chinchilla's tooth abrasion does not proceed correctly, treatments should be performed by a veterinarian under anesthesia.
+If the tooth abrasion in the chinchilla does not proceed correctly, treatments under general anesthesia should be performed by a veterinarian.

 HOUSING OF THE CHINCHILLA

-For two chinchillas you need a spacious cage of at least one square meter of bottom area.
+For two chinchillas you need a spacious cage of at least one square meter of floor space.
 Bigger is always better.